filisko/fastcgi-client/README.md

 The implementation leverages modern tools like Guzzle Promises for asynchronous processing and standardised PSR-7 responses for seamless integration with your existing knowledge.

 Additionally, the documentation in the code is outstanding!
-It serves both as a guide for developers interested in improving this library and as an educational resource for those wanting to learn how the [FastCGI protocol](https://fastcgi-archives.github.io/FastCGI_Specification.html) works.
+It serves both as a guide for developers interested in improving this library and also as an educational resource for those wanting to learn how the [FastCGI protocol](https://fastcgi-archives.github.io/FastCGI_Specification.html) works.
 Furthermore, the documentation helps turn the hard-to-understand code of a low-level protocol implementation into something understandable and maintainable.

 ## 👨‍💻 Usage